Layer8Err/laserfiche-api/docs/EntriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **write_template_value_to_entry**
+# **set_links**
-> Entry write_template_value_to_entry(repo_id, entry_id, body=body)
+> LinkCollectionResponse set_links(body, repository_id, entry_id)

+Assigns links to an entry.

-- Assign a template to an entry. - Provide an entry id, template name, and a list of template fields to assign to that entry. - Only template values will be modified.
-Any existing independent fields on the entry will not be modified, nor will they be added if included in the request.
-The only modification to fields will only occur on templated fields.
-If the previously assigned template includes common template fields as the newly assigned template, the common field values will not be modified.
+- Assign links to an entry. - Provide an entry ID and a list of links to assign to that entry. - This is an overwrite action.
+The request must include all links to assign to the entry, including existing links that should remain assigned to the entry. - Required OAuth scope: repository.Write

 ### Example
 ```python